fssa-batch3/sec_c_sec_c_yogeshwari.selvendran__corejava_project_2/README.md

 - **Spare Parts Store**: Visit our website to browse and purchase a wide range of spare parts for your vehicle.
 We offer competitive prices and convenient shipping options.

 ## Purchasing Spare Parts
-1. Visit our website at [Website URL].
+1. Visit our website at https://deploy-preview-1--livez-on.netlify.app/index.html.
 2. Browse our selection of spare parts for your vehicle.
 3. Add items to your cart and proceed to checkout.
 4. Choose your preferred shipping method.